sakarisalmi/42-Pipex/README.md

 # 42-Pipex
 Use important programming concepts - redirection, piping and forking - to create a program in which the results of one command are fed into to another one.
-The idea of the project is to basically mimic what happens in a terminal like bash or zsh when you redirect or pipe stuff.
+The idea of the project is to basically mimic what happens in a terminal like bash or zsh when you redirect or pipe commands.

 ## Preamble
 This is an awesome project.
 It isn't that big, but it taught me some very important concepts in programming that I hadn't know about before.
 But when I learned them, it felt like a whole new dimension had opened up before me - and I'm sure any person who's reading this can relate to this feeling.
 Great stuff.